. . . . . Welcome to friends of Rilke from Italy . . . .

 pass it all by like a breeze moving through.

-And all agree that we be kept silent, half
+And everything agrees that we be kept silent, half

 to disgrace us perhaps and half to bring ineffable hope.